odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 Once the invoice is validated with |SUNAT|, customers can download the :file:`.zip` with the CDR, XML, and PDF files directly from the customer portal by clicking the :guilabel:`Download` button.

+Multicurrency
+The official currency exchange rate in Peru is provided by SUNAT.
+Odoo can connect directly to its services and get the currency rate either automatically or manually.